Bouhm/stardew-valley-mods/NPCMapLocations/README.md

 A video tutorial is available here: https://streamable.com/x439m5

+Tips:
+- In config/globals.json, set "DEBUG_MODE" to true.
+- In the SMAPI console, use `debug warp [locationname] to quickly move to the map.
+- Use control + right click to move the player around the map in debug mode.

 ## Adding points

 Any custom locations that need tracking need to be included in `maps\customlocations.json`.
 The format for adding one location is as shown: